 And if that bothers you… well, that’s your issue, not mine.

 Sign up for my newsletter!
 If you do, you’ll get a copy of Boundless FOR FREE!

 About J.D.
 Cunegan

 J.D.
 Cunegan is known for his unique writing style, a mixture of murder mystery and superhero epic that introduces the reader to his comic book-inspired storytelling and fast-paced prose.
 A 2006 graduate of Old Dominion University, Cunegan has an extensive background in journalism, a lengthy career in media relations, and a lifelong love for writing.
-Cunegan lives in Hampton, Virginia, and next to books, his big passion in life in auto racing.
-When not hunched in front of a keyboard or with his nose stuck in a book, Cunegan can probably be found at a race track or watching a race on TV.
+Cunegan lives in Hampton, Virginia, and next to books and art, his big passion in life in auto racing.
+When not hunched in front of a keyboard, scratching a pencil over a piece of paper, or with his nose stuck in a book, Cunegan can probably be found at a race track or watching a race on TV.

 Follow J.D. on Facebook, Twitter, Goodreads. and DeviantArt.